4-Bit-Player/py_encoding/README.md

 -
 - When encoding strings or byte-strings the ' " ' char followed by an unescaped '\3' char will lead to errors.
 - Custom Types are not supported
-- Nested structs are not supported
+- Circular nested structs are not supported

 Made in pure python and somehow faster at decoding than literal_eval.